conan-io/docs/getting_started.rst

 Building with other configurations
 ----------------------------------
-Let's try building your timer project with a different configuration.
+As an exercise to the reader, try building your timer project with a different configuration.
 For example, you could try building the 32 bits version.

 - The first time you run the **conan** command, your settings will be detected (compiler, architecture...) automatically.